GoblinArchives/LiminalHorror/Game Design/All in one place.md

 - [Tips for adding interactivity to your digital publications](https://affinityspotlight.com/article/tips-for-adding-interactivity-to-your-digital-publications/?fbclid=IwAR23JilQaxht5L6I3E86vihJwhO9kOTYo0Nd7fZrbv2w0y55zbqFcQm-Gjg)

 ### Image Editing & Creation
+[Jalopy Design: Cleaning up Public Domain Art](https://www.technicalgrimoire.com/david/2021/09/JalopyFreeArt) by David Schirduan (Technical Grimoire) does another fantastic entry that goes through how to edit and leverage Public Domain Art in your works.

 - [GIMP](www.gimp.org) is a free, open source image editor.
 While I do own Affinity Designer and Photo, I still primarily use this to edit the images I used in Liminal Horror.
 - [PIXLR X](https://pixlr.com/x/) Is a free browser based photo editor.
 Described as an easy-to-use photo editor (with help of templates)
 - [PIXLR E](https://pixlr.com/e/) Is a free browser based, powerful photo editor.
 Described as an advanced editor for pros.